aredridel/symfony14-wrapper-bundle/README.md

 ## Current state of the project

-The current state of the project is: **Proof of Concept**
+The current state of the project is: **Work In Progress**

-It is working for me right now for one of my legacy projects using this approach.
-This is with a symfony 1.0 project.
-It might not (yet) work for you.
-I greatly welcome pull requests to add features or ensure compatibility with other versions of symfony 1.
-If you've confirmed this bundle to work with another version of symfony 1, please also let me know!

 ## Known issues / TODO

 1. Assets are not automatically loaded but have to be copied over to the Symfony2 documentroot
-2. Compatibility is so far only confirmed with symfony 1.0
+2. There is no compatibility with Symfony 1.0.
-3. It is currently only possible to load one symfony 1-app
+3. It is currently only possible to wrap one legacy app.
 4. No session sharing at the moment